Expect a bumpy ride this week when FDA advisers consider Covid-19 booster shots - KESQ

 Are boosters even needed?

-An august panel of experts, formally called the FDA’s Vaccines and Related Biological Products Advisory Committee, will be meeting Friday.
-Most of them are academic medical researchers, and they advise the FDA on whether to approve new drugs and vaccines.
-Typically, the agency takes their advice.
+The panel that will meet Friday — formally called the FDA’s Vaccines and Related Biological Products Advisory Committee — is an august group made up mostly of academic researchers.
+They advise the FDA on whether to approve vaccines and certain new drugs, and typically, the agency takes their advice.

 One of their first questions will likely be: Do we even need boosters in the first place?
 Maybe two shots of Pfizer’s vaccine are enough?

-Three separate articles published last week in the CDC’s Morbidity and Mortality Weekly Report suggest that we don’t need boosters.
+Three separate articles published last week in the CDC’s Morbidity and Mortality Weekly Report suggest that the US does not need boosters.

 All three studies essentially concluded that well into the summer, the two doses did a good job of keeping people from ending up in the hospital with Covid-19.
 One study looked at data from 13 states and counties, another looked at data from nine states, and the third looked at data from five Veterans Affairs medical centers.